 don't think they can control their contents

 From our experience, most candidates do not do nearly enough to deliver top-notch recommendations in support of their application.
 Sadly, most letters we see are short, vague and non-persuasive.
 In highly competitive situations, they do little to convince us that the candidate is special enough to earn our support.
-By not taking the initiaitve with their references, far too many applicants miss a golden opportunity to sell their strengths.
+By not taking the initiative with their references, many applicants miss a golden opportunity to sell their strengths.
 The professsional implications can be devastating.

-Obtaining great letters of reference requires advance planning and hard work, but is well worth the investment.
+Obtaining great letters of reference requires advance planning and hard work, but it is well worth the investment.
 Savvy candidates give this step of the application process the same level of attention as the personal statement.

 Medical schools expect to see letters from the following people:

 pre-medical committee or adviser

 Schools differ in the number of letters they require and accept, with most requiring at least three and no more than five.
 Carefully read all of the information your target medical schools provide on this point.
 They expect you to follow the rules exactly.

 A substantive letter of reference has three important features: